Karol-96/UFC-Data-Analysis-ETL-Azure-/README.md

 # UFC-Data-Analysis-ETL-Azure-

-This Python-based project crawls data from Wikipedia using Apache Airflow, cleans it and pushes it Azure Data Lake for processing.
+This Python-based project crawls data from Wikipedia using Apache Airflow, cleans it and pushes it Azure Data Lake for processing. -

-Requirements
+Requirements -
-Python 3.9 (minimum)
+Python 3.9 (minimum)-
-Docker
+Docker-
-PostgreSQL
+PostgreSQL-
 Apache Airflow 2.6 (minimum)
 Getting Started